The sights of Helsinki Finland in 1 day

 By boat to Suomenlinna, the Sweden Castle - Helsinki sights on the island

 Sea Fortress is not in the city itself, but on an island.
 This can be reached after a ferry ride from the port.
 You should definitely take your time for the island.
 There are museums there that are worth visiting.
 Guided tours are offered.
 There are also restaurants and cafes on the island where you can spend an afternoon.

 Restaurants on Suomenlinna near Helsinki attractions

-With the exception of the Rock Church, the Sibelius Monument and the island of Suomenlinna, you can explore all Helsinki sights on foot during a short stay.
+With the exception of the rock church, the Sibelius monument and the island of Suomenlinna, you can explore all Helsinki sights on foot in a short stay.
 Admittedly, we cannot say that we know Helsinki.
 You need more time for that.
 But we knew that beforehand.
-We got an impression of the Helsinki sights, of the capital of Finland, its government buildings, the city center and the residential areas on this tour.
-It made us curious about more.
+On this tour we got an impression of the sights of Helsinki, the capital of Finland, its government buildings, the city center and the residential areas.
+She made us curious for more.
 Maybe Finland will be back on our itinerary soon.
 Who knows?

 Travel ideas for Finland